DRAGEno01/Romeo-and-Juliet/HowToDownload.md

 - Click the icon with the BOX to download the correct files.
 There you go, you have downloaded a ZIP file with the site in it.

+Becareful to download the latest version and not the ALPHA, we are currently in BETA and would request you download the latest version: BETA.